 For me, the best part of the awards is learning from the exceptional examples of good governance that we read about when we sit down and judge these awards.
 I have learnt that just because an organisation is small, that does not mean that it cannot do brilliant impact assessment.
 How smaller charities achieve this with their limited resources is not only an inspiration but a lesson to larger charities.’

-Enter here, the prize in all categories is £5,000 for your charity.
-Entries close on 22 January.'Not everything that you can count matters, and not everything that matters can be counted' - @ThomasJLawson writing about the role of impact assessment in charity governance in this @NPCthinks blog Click To Tweet
+Entries for 2020 are now closed.
+You can see the list of all the shortlisted charities here.'Not everything that you can count matters, and not everything that matters can be counted' - @ThomasJLawson writing about the role of impact assessment in charity governance in this @NPCthinks blog Click To Tweet